kelloggm/checkerframework-gradle-plugin/README.md

-When using a Checker Framework version above 3.0.0 that is compatible with Java 9 and executing on a Java 8 JVM, this plugin will automatically substitute a Checker Framework-compatible ErrorProne Java compiler version (from [com.google.errorprone:javac](https://mvnrepository.com/artifact/com.google.errorprone/javac)).
+When using a Checker Framework version above 3.0.0 that is compatible with Java 9 and executing on a Java 8 JVM, this plugin will automatically substitute a Checker Framework-compatible Error Prone Java compiler version (from [com.google.errorprone:javac](https://mvnrepository.com/artifact/com.google.errorprone/javac)).
 This is necessary because Checker Framework versions starting at 3.0.0 build on the Java 9 compiler.